preactivate (pre-activate special functionalities)

 Initializes and pre-activates a specified functionality.
-This command is mainly used to optimize the pre-allocation of pools for instant events.
+This command is mainly used to optimize the overall performance of HyperDbg to avoid unnecessary operations.

 This command is only used in the [Debugger Mode](https://docs.hyperdbg.org/using-hyperdbg/prerequisites/operation-modes#debugger-mode).
 In the [VMI Mode](https://docs.hyperdbg.org/using-hyperdbg/prerequisites/operation-modes#vmi-mode), the initialization is done automatically.